-New British prime minister Johnson promises Brexit with 'no ifs or buts'
+British Prime Minister Johnson vows Brexit with

-LONDON (Reuters) - Boris Johnson took office as British prime minister on Wednesday, vowing to implement the result of the 2016 Brexit referendum and lead Britain out of the European Union on Oct.
-31 with “no ifs or buts”.
+LONDON (Reuters) - Boris Johnson used his first speech as prime minister to vow to lead Britain out of the European Union on Oct.
+31 “no ifs or buts”, warning that if the European Union refused to negotiate then there would be a no-deal Brexit.

+Johnson, who has been hailed by U.S. President Donald Trump as Britain’s Trump, is sending the strongest message yet to the EU that he will be taking a distinctly tougher approach to negotiating the Brexit divorce deal.

-Johnson enters Downing Street at one of the most perilous junctures in post-World War Two British history - the United Kingdom is divided over its divorce from the EU and weakened by the three-year political crisis that has gripped it since that referendum.
+He enters Downing Street at one of the most perilous junctures in post-World War Two British history - the United Kingdom is divided over Brexit and weakened by the three-year political crisis that has gripped it since the 2016 referendum.

+“We are going to fulfill the repeated promises of parliament to the people and come out of the EU on October 31, no ifs or buts,” Johnson, 55, said after arriving at his new residence, No.10 Downing Street.

+“We can do a deal without checks at the Irish border,” Johnson said, watched by his girlfriend Carrie Symonds and his staff.
+“It is of course vital at the same time that we prepare for the remote possibility that Brussels refuses any further to negotiate and we are forced to come out with no deal.”

 One of Britain’s most prominent Brexit campaigners, Johnson has repeatedly pledged to leave the EU by Oct.
 31 - “do or die” - and to inject a new optimism and energy into the divorce, which he argues will bring a host of opportunities.